seahug/seahug.github.io/_posts/2018-04-04-learners-week-1.md

 ### AWS Lambda and native binaries
 <small>Rambling aside by Richard</small>

-Note that, while [AWS Lambda][aws-lambda], doesn't directly advertise runtime support for Haskell programs, you can distribute native binaries.
+Note that, while [AWS Lambda][aws-lambda] doesn't directly advertise runtime support for Haskell programs, you can distribute native binaries.
 By default, Stack generates statically-linked binaries which can easily be bundled up and deployed to Lambda.